phildoesdev/PortfolioRepo/README.md

 >    - <b><a href="TutorialRelatedProjects/Robo%20Rampage" target="_blank">Robo Rampage Code</a> - [Screen Shots](#robo-rampage)</b>
 >  - Covered
 >    - Introduction to concepts of 3D game design, further exploring the Godot Game Engine API
 >    - Utilized the engine to implement basic game building blocks such as movement, collision, and progression
+>    - Worked with 3D meshes, collisions, navigation, and other 3D concepts

 - ## Math for Video Games: Builder Better Games Faster with Advanced Game Math
 >  - <b>18 Hours</b> - <a href="https://www.gamedev.tv/courses/math-for-games/welcome-to-the-course/3195" target="_blank">GameDev.TV Tutorial Link</a>
 >  - Completed 03/27/24
 >  - Covered
 >    - Exposed me to a variety of topics as well as let me go back and reestablish some older knowledge
->    - The course covered trigonometry, vector math, matrix math, rotation & interpolation, math with polar coords, complex #s, quaternions, and statistics
+>    - The course covered trigonometry, vector math, matrix math, rotation & interpolation, math with polar coords, complex #s, quaternions, and basic statistics
->    - Let me think deeply about math topics that I felt weak in.
+>    - This tutorial let me think deeply about math topics that I felt weak in.
 This was a very valuable course for me.

 - ## Godot 4 Shaders - [Code](TutorialRelatedProjects/CommonTechniques/shaders) - [Screen Shots](#godot-shaders)
 >  - <b>4 Hours</b> - <a href="https://www.gamedev.tv/courses/godot-shaders/course-overview/6054" target="_blank">GameDev.TV Tutorial Link</a>